benjamin-glitsos/item-management-system/README.md

 ### Controller&ndash;Scala Container

 * Structure: Routes, Middleware, Validation, Service, DAO, Seeding, and Mixins.
+* Object-oriented structure with functional programming methods.
 * Strong type safety using monads and other Algebraic Data Types.
-* Object-oriented structure with functional programming methods.
 * RESTful API design.
 * Middlewares used for validation and logging.
 * JSON Schemas are the source-of-truth for both back-end and front-end validation.

 ### Admin&ndash;React Container

-**Note:** refactoring in progress (so the code is still messy)
+**Note:** refactoring in progress, so the code is still messy.

 * Structure: Routes, Pages, Hooks, Components, and Utilities.
 * Server-state management using React Query.